What Are Nanodiscs - Copolymers

 Why should you choose DIBMA?

 DIBMA has one key advantage over SMA and AASTY.
-As it can be seen by comparing figures 4 and 7 DIBMA is missing the aromatic ring that the other two polymers have.
+As it can be seen by comparing figures 4 and 7 DIBMA is missing the aromatic ring that the other two Copolymers have.
 And this has great implications.

 DIBMA does not absorb light at a wavelength of 280nm compared to SMA and AASTYs.
 This is crucial since this wavelength is also used for protein quantification via absorbance measurements.
 SMA and AASTY nanodiscs cannot be used for that as their aromatic ring distorts the measurements for protein quantification.